Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 }
 ```

-Seeing as `AllFoodEdible` mutates the value of `i` during the course of its execution, one could think that such a method is not pure either, because its evaluation influences more than just its result.
-However, because the variable `i` is defined in local scope and cannot be accessed from outside of this method, these mutations are not externally observable and, as such, do not make the code impure.
+Seeing as `AllFoodEdible` mutates the value of `i` during the course of its execution, one could think that such a function is not pure either, because its evaluation influences more than just its result.
+However, because the variable `i` is defined in local scope and cannot be accessed from outside of this function, these mutations are not externally observable and, as such, do not make the code impure.

 Besides that, **impurity is also contagious**.
 While an impure function can call any other function, a pure function may only call other pure functions: